n8n-io/n8n-docs/docs/doc2/table-extraction/save-rules-and-delete-rules.md

 [Sign up for a 30 days free trail](https://app.polydocs.io){ .md-button .md-button--primary }

 As soon as a document has been trained in DOC² and all rules for the extraction of the tables have been stored for this document, they have to be saved so that no manual training is necessary for future imports.
-Instead, the documents and their tables are extracted fully automatically by DOC² and the data is brought into the structure defined by the training.
+Instead, the documents and their tables are extracted automatically by DOC² and the data is brought into the structure defined by the training.

 As soon as the document/table extraction has been trained and the data is available in a satisfactory format, the rules for the table extraction can be saved using the "SAVE RULES" button.